fredie7/machine__learning/PREDICT_HOUSE_PRICES/README.md

 ## A MACHINE LEARNING MODEL WHCH PREDICTS THE PRICES OF HOUSES...

-After thorough feature engineering and data viualization, where-in I identified features which directly surged or dwindled the prices of houses suc as
+After thorough feature engineering and data viualization, where-in I identified features which directly surged or dwindled the prices of houses such as
 * level appartment(s) completion
 * availability of air-conditioning, gest rooms, basement, hot water heater
 * houses cited at reserved areas and